 I'm blessed to have been raised by strong and supportive parents along side my three brothers who I respect more than anything.
-After 10 years living in Southwest Florida and meeting my now wife, we decided to move to her home state of Michigan made our home in Saline.
+After 10 years living in Southwest Florida and meeting my (now) wife, we decided to move north to Michigan where we made Saline our home.
 This business would not be possible without the support of my family, my in-laws,

 It's a dream come true to be out of the weeds and creating one of a kind pieces of art in the workshop.

 Answer: If you've ever worked in a restaurant, you know what it's like to be "in the weeds".
 The weeds apply to both front and back of the house.
 Imagine a Saturday night at 7:00pm, the hostess just sat the entire dining room within 10 minutes, you are stuck in front of a 2x3 foot grill and you have 30 medium well steaks on the board, the dishwasher called out sick, your prep is running low and you are realizing the next 2 hours are going to be absolute chaos- "the weeds."

 Why is a wood board better than a plastic board?